Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Meta-neural TO without conditioning

-The proposed meta-learning method relies heavily on strain energy density fields to generate task-specific initial designs.
+The proposed meta-learning method relies on strain energy fields to generate task-specific initial designs.
 Here, we examine how removing this conditioning mechanism affects the meta-learning process and resulting performance.
-Without access to boundary condition information through strain energy fields, the meta-learning objective fundamentally shifts.
+Without access to boundary condition information, the meta-learning objective fundamentally shifts.
 Instead of learning to map a physical field into promising initial designs, the model must discover a universal initial design that can rapidly adapt to diverse topologies while learning about problem physics solely through the loss function.

-Performance profiles in \cref{fig:nocond_perfprof} reveal that removing strain energy conditioning impacts both the convergence speed and final design quality.
+Performance profiles in \cref{fig:nocond_perfprof} reveal that removing strain energy conditioning impacts both the convergence speed and the final design quality.
 While meta-learned initialization still outperforms neural TO with random initialization (both without conditioning), the improvements are substantially smaller than in the conditioned case.
-Notably, the non-conditioned meta-learned strategy is less efficient than standard TO in in-distribution tasks.

-Analysis of initial designs in \cref{fig:init_designs_noncond} shows that the unconditioned model learns to concentrate material along domain boundaries, mirroring the probability distribution used for sampling boundary conditions in our training set.
+Notably, the unconditioned meta-learned strategy is less efficient than standard TO for in-distribution tasks.
+Analysis of initial designs in \cref{fig:init_designs_noncond} shows that the unconditioned model learns to concentrate material along domain boundaries, mirroring the probability distribution used for sampling boundary conditions in the meta-training set.
 This suggests that even without explicit physical information, meta-learning can discover useful structural priors from the statistical patterns in the training data.